 Both the size and shape of your kitchen will help you to determine the best way to utilize the space.
-The principal activity zones: the sink, the stove and a preparation/serving area, should be laid out in a triangle and contained within an area that is uninterrupted by through traffic.
+The principal activity zones: the sink, the stove and a preparation/serving area, should be laid out in a triangle.
 This is often referred to as the work triangle and is the most efficient way to plan a kitchen, as it cuts down on time spent walking between these areas.

 It may be that you will need to re-locate some of the service points – e.g. water and electricity – within the space to create the best layout.

 Locating the essentials